MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Pipeline_Chain_Operators.md

 succeeded.
 Conversely, the `||` operator executes the right-hand pipeline if the left-hand pipeline failed.

-These operators use the `$?` and `$LASTEXITCODE` variable to determine if a pipeline failed.
+These operators use the `$?` and `$LASTEXITCODE` variables to determine if a pipeline failed.
 This allows you to use them with native command and not just with cmdlets or functions.
-This can be use for conditional execution of software deployments.
-For example:
+For example, this could be used for conditional execution of a software deployment:

 ```powershell
 npm run build && npm run deploy